embEDUx/documentation/src/background/implementation/flashtool.md

         /{url}/{file name}

+The retrieved information of the web server tells the **Flashtool** which product is available for which platform.
+The information for the architecture of a platform is also provided in the JSON strings.
+This information is **not** stored in the Flashtool and can only be retrieved from the **buildserver**.

 ## Recognizing *MMC* devices

 To recognize a plugged in *MMC* device the **Flashtool** uses the *pyudev* package.
 This package allows to listen to the *udev* events on the system and filter them by some keywords.

 First of all the user will be asked to remove the *MMC* media first.
-After confirming this step, the python script listen on for a *udev* event:
+After confirming this step, the python script listens for a *udev* event:

     context = Context()
     monitor_mmc = Monitor.from_netlink(context)